tulasidamarla/docker/README.md

 Dockerfile
 -
-- Dockerfile is a list of instructions to build an image with the runtime required along with application inside.
+- `Dockerfile` is a list of instructions to build an image with the runtime required along with application inside.
 - It is a convention to write all docker instructions in capital.
 - An instruction if of the format `<Instruction> <value>`.
-- Dockerfile always start with the FROM instruction which defines the base image.
+- Dockerfile always start with the `FROM` instruction which defines the base image.
 - It is a good practice to list maintainer.
-- Use RUN command to execute a command and build a layer.
+- Use `RUN` command to execute a command and build a layer.
-- Use COPY command to copy code into image as a new layer.
+- Use `COPY` command to copy code into image as a new layer.
-- Some instructions like WORKDIR can add metadata to image configuration instead of creating layers.
+- Some instructions like `WORKDIR` can add metadata to image configuration instead of creating layers.
+- Use `EXPOSE` command to expose the port out of docker container.
-- Use ENTRYPOINT to start the application inside the image.
+- Use `ENTRYPOINT` to start the application inside the image. `ENTRYPOINT` executes the command(first argument) with options(second argument). `ENTRYPOINT` command options are relative to the `WORKDIR`.
 - Let's see an example on how to write a Dockerfile for a node application.

 		# Test web-app to use with Pluralsight courses and Docker Deep Dive book